Lake County, GA Fence Building Codes & Permits

 A. Each lot has a front, side and rear setback from the property line.
 Review the final plat of the subdivision to find the locations of these setbacks on the property.
 Although fences in the rear and side yards may be built up to the property line, it is highly recommended to offset the fence internally from the property line to allow room for maintenance to avoid crossing over to the adjacent property.
 Fences are allowed to be up to eight (8) feet in height in the side and rear setbacks.
 Each corner lot has two front yard setbacks, one from each right of way.
 Fences in the front yard setback are not allowed to exceed four (4) feet in height.
 A building permit is not required to install a fence 8 feet or less in height except a building permit is required for masonry and concrete walls which exceed 4 feet in height and function as a fence, screen, or barrier.

 Q. Am I allowed to install a fence within a drainage easement on my property?

 A. Possibly, although obstructions of any type including permanent structures are generally not permitted within drainage easements.
 Installation of fencing within a drainage easement requires approval by the Stormwater Plan Review Section.

 Q. Is the homeowner required to be present at his/her residence during a scheduled inspection by a building inspector?

 A. Either the homeowner or an adult representative must be present before an inspector can enter an occupied residence or fenced property.
 For inspection of an outside structure such as a deck, pool, or storage shed, the homeowner may place a note on the permit card granting the inspector permission to enter the property if he/she cannot be present during the inspection.

-Fence Workshop™ supplies, installs and repairs the following fence styles in Lake County, GA.
+Fence Workshop™ supplies the following fence styles in Lake County, GA.

 - Wood Privacy, Picket , Split Rail & Board